S-Bures/University-work/README.md

 # University work
-This is a repository of all the work I can show from my university
+This is a repository of all the work I can show from my masters degree